These Chennai boys will give you no SaaS

-Depending on which one of the three founders you speak to at Spendflo, one aspect they repeat often is about building a good company culture.
+Depending on which one of the three founders you speak to at Spendflo, two aspects they repeat often is about building a good company culture and building a large company.

 As one of the founders Rajiv Ramanan puts it, it’s about breaking out of the ‘FD mindset’.

-“My dad was a chartered accountant, yet we always had fixed deposits (FD) as savings, never invested in mutual funds or anything.
-Overcoming that idea of a safety net was a significant learning,” he said.
+“My dad was a chartered accountant, yet we only invested our savings only in fixed deposits (FD), and never invested in mutual funds or any high growth investments.
+Overcoming the idea of a safety net was a significant learning,” he said.

 Breaking the ‘Green Card’ dream

 The origin of Spendflo begins with Siddharth Sreedharan, the company’s CEO.
-After several years in the US, where he imagined he would eventually have the Green Card life, Sidharth felt a certain restlessness.
+After several years in the US, where he imagined he would eventually have the Green Card life, Siddharth felt a certain restlessness.

 “We were prepped to go public at my previous company.
 If I had stayed, it would’ve been a good life.
 But the question of ‘what did I really want’ hung in the air,” he said.